adyen-examples/adyen-node-online-payments/subscription-example/README.md

 The shopper can purchase a subscription and administrators can manage the saved (tokenized) payment methods on a separate admin panel.
 The panel allows admins to make payments on behalf of the shopper using this token.
 We refer to this token as `recurringDetailReference` in this application.

+## Workflow

+The sample app implements the following workflow:

+* send a zero-auth transaction to request the Recurring Payment
+* receive the webhook with the token (`recurringDetailReference`)
+* perform a payment using the token
+* receive the webhook with the payment authorisation

-> **Note:** We've included a technical [blog post](https://www.adyen.com/blog/use-adyen-tokenization-to-implement-recurring-in-dotnet) that explains every step of this demo.
+> **Note:** Checkout the technical [blog post](https://www.adyen.com/blog/use-adyen-tokenization-to-implement-recurring-in-dotnet) that explains every step of this demo.

 ![Subscription Demo](public/images/cardsubscription.gif)